Alo991/Real-time-inertia-estimation/README.md

 under noisy conditions and atypical measurement values.
 The literature reviewed does not report any estimation method that is more accurate than the one proposed in this work.

+Requierements:

+1. Matlab: 2021a
+2. PMU information: IP, Port, IDcode
+3. Packages: Instrument Control Toolbox

+Instructions

+1. Unpack the download archive.
+2. Open the file - Main_H_Estimation_V3.m
+3. Update the PMU information.
+4. In Matlab, execute the file called Main_H_Estimation_V3.m to enable PMU data reading.
+5. To finish the reading process, it is necessary to press ctrl+c